-Over the years, some medicine ingredient names in Australia have become out of date.
+In different countries, different names are used to describe the same medicinal ingredient.
+Over the years, some medicine ingredient names in Australia became out of date.
 This can be confusing for Australian consumers and healthcare professionals who travel internationally, as well as people like doctors who have trained overseas or people trying to access medicine information online.

 What is happening

 - The four year transition period for medicine companies to implement these changes ended on 30 April 2020.

 - Medicines with labels using the new ingredient names will continue to appear on shelves.
 Some medicines with labels using old ingredient names may still be available on shelves and in warehouses as this stock is gradually used up.